 The lower that you’re able to mount a TV above the fireplace, the better.
 A good target height is to keep the center of your TV under 70″ high.
 If it’s much higher than that, you may be straining your neck a bit to watch TV.

 What if your mantel is so high that your TV will be centered at well over 70″?
 You may want to find a different spot for your TV or, if possible, remodel your fireplace surround to lower the mantel height.
 Our mantel was originally a whopping 68″ high, meaning that the center of our TV would have been close to 90″ high.
 After getting a new fireplace insert and remodeling the fireplace surround, our new mantel height is 47″ with the center of our TV at around 69″.
-We lounge while watching TV, with our feet either propped up on the sectional or coffee table, and have found this height to be very comfortable for TV viewing!
+We lounge while watching TV, with our feet either propped up on the sectional or coffee table, and have found this height to be very comfortable for TV viewing with no neck strain issues whatsoever!

 You can see the huge change in mantel height from our previous mantel to our new one here: